Kris-B/nanoGALLERY4GS/README.md

 Installation
 -----
+The latest release is available for download on the GetSimple Homepage: [Go to](http://get-simple.info/extend/plugin/nanogallery/630/)
 Download the zip file.
 Extract the content of the zip file into the GetSimple 'plugins' directory.

 Syntax and options